CoolistKovbel/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+- The closure is inside the function on line 68.
+It used the variable created inside the nested function to return new roll number
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+- The name is always going to stay the same and the number that is rolled is what will be changed.
 c.
 What is the lexical scope of `newRoll`?
+- its inside the first scope, can only be used within the function and not outside the function itself.

 ### Task 3 - Stretch Goals